 My mom’s gift will be a date with her where they will have breakfast and shop for something my daughter needs.
 It often ends up being shoes too.
 Goodness, kids are hard on their feet.

-This year I got my in-laws on board with my new idea called a Fun Fund.
-They contributed towards it.
+A couple of years ago, I got my in-laws on board with my new idea called a Fun Fund.
+They contributed to it.
 The birthday girl will get to decide what experience she wants to spend that money on.
-Only rules are they must get parental approval and have to take pictures during the experience to send to anyone who has contributed to the fund.
+The only rules are they must get parental approval and have to take pictures during the experience to send to anyone who has contributed to the fund.

 My daughter was thrilled to learn that she gets to pick something exciting to do.
 As a bonus, it helps teach them budgeting as she learns how far her money can go.